 automatically, or from a location specified using its

-docker, to interact directly with Container Registry.
+docker, to interact directly with

 For more information, refer to Advanced Authentication.

-Container Registry Service Account
+Container Registry service account

 When you enable the Container Registry API, Container Registry adds a service account to your project.
 This service account has the following name:

 This Container Registry service account is designed specifically for Container Registry to perform its service duties on your project.
-Google owns this account, but it is specific to your project and is listed in the Service Accounts and IAM sections of the GCP Console.
+Google owns this account, but it is specific to your project and is listed in the Service Accounts and IAM sections of the Cloud Console.

 If you delete this service account or change its permissions, certain Container Registry features will not work correctly.
 You should not modify roles or delete the account.

-Docker Hub's official repositories.
+official Docker Hub repositories.

 Using the mirror can speed up pulls for Docker Hub repositories.
 When you use